abluescarab/psu-cs/CS441/README.md

 4. Apply Murphy’s law conditions (as in iii) for a randomized agent.

 In summary: in the end, you should have comparative performance measures for each of the (4) agents, for cases of 1, 3 and 5 initial dirt piles (12 cases in all), respectively; run each experiment 100 or so times.

+## HW1
+Implement best-first search and A\* search on a sliding puzzle using three different heuristics.